pavloskii/sedc-ohrid-2018-vuejs/full-project/README.md

 # Full vuejs project - Instagram clone

-> Instagram clone application made for the purposes of my Vuejs lectures on Seavus Education and Development Center.
+> Instagram clone application made for the purposes of my Vuejs lectures in Seavus Education and Development Center.

 ## Build Setup